 By Frank Long, MS, Editorial Director

-In 1986 the National Enquirer published a photograph of celebrity entertainer Michael Jackson sleeping in a hyperbaric chamber.
-Jackson did this, reportedly, to surround himself with high concentrations of oxygen to retain a youthful appearance.
-Jackson’s behavior was characterized at the time as kooky, but new study results published in Aging prove that what was once thought kooky is now therapy.
+In 1986 the National Enquirer published a photograph of Michael Jackson sleeping in a hyperbaric chamber hoping it would help him maintain a youthful appearance.
+Jackson’s behavior was characterized at the time as kooky.
+However, results from a new study published in Aging prove that what was once kooky is now therapy.

 Something in the Air

 The age-reversing effects of hyperbaric oxygen therapy (HBOT) were observed in telomeres among 35 test subjects in a test conducted at Tel Aviv University.
 Telomeres are a significant factor in the aging process; they are an indicator of a person’s biological age and they shorten with each round of cell division.
 As telomeres shorten cells fail to function properly, which allows DNA to become damaged and causes cell death or malfunction.